Asa Whitney Car Wheel Works

 Asa Whitney wheels on Baldwin Locomotive #1154 at the 1876 Centennial Exhibition in Fairmount Park.

 Photos from 2020 showing a locomotive in the Franklin Institute and a close-up of the wheels.
 Asa Whitney's patent on the annealing process for solid wheels made heavier and more powerful locomotives possible.
+Train wheels are like automobile wheels: there is a wheel around which a tire is placed.
+In the case of trains, the tires were three-inch thick iron which could be worn and replaced more easily than replacing the whole wheel.

 The children of the nouveau riche often developed expensive collections.